 Let us shape the context of this chapter a little, so we know some of the prophetic symbolism we are dealing with.
 A beast represents a great world power.
 It is something that has some extent of governmental authority and civil power.
 The figure of a beast is used in Daniel’s prophecies, especially in Dan.
 7, where the prophet has a vision of four different beasts coming out of the great sea.
 Here the four beasts represent, in historical succession, the four Gentile world empires – Babylon, Medo-Persia, Greece, and Rome.
 The Spirit of God uses this symbol to depict not only the fact of the existence of these four Gentile empires in time, but also certain character traits – a beast goes its own way, and does its own will, and ignores any obedience to the will of God.
 The great sea which the beasts come out of represents the unformed and unorganized masses of the Gentiles.

 The first beast is seen by John rising out of the sea (Rev. 13:1).
 This corresponds to the fourth beast Daniel saw in his vision (Dan.
 7:7), and represents the Roman empire.
 Daniel’s vision represents not only what this empire was when Jesus first came to Israel, but what it will be in the future before Jesus returns.
 We call this future form the revived Roman empire.
-John’s vision in Revelation thirteen is entirely of this future revived form of the empire, referring to the second half of the future tribulation.
+John’s vision in Revelation thirteen is entirely of this future revived form of the empire, referring to the second half of the future tribulation (the last 3 1/2 years before Christ returns).

 It is significant that Daniel’s vision of the Roman beast connects this Gentile world empire with the two comings of Jesus Christ.
 When He walked on the earth, the head of the beast was Caesar – a civil, governmental authority, who is worshiped by others as a god.
 We remember Jesus saying, “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.”
-We can assume that the head of the empire’s revived form at the end will also be a Caesar.
+We can assume that the head of the empire’s revived form at the end will also be an imperial power like the previous Caesars.

 But the question of our article is, will this last Caesar also be the antichrist?
 John’s epistles are the only place in scripture where the Antichrist is referred to directly by this title.
-When we see John’s passages we can’t help but thinking the antichrist is a religious figure.
-And when we look closely, the character of the passages descriptive of antichrist express the denial of the foundational tenants and principles of Christianity.
+When we see John’s passages we can’t help but thinking the antichrist will be a religious figure.
+And when we look closely, the character of the passages descriptive of antichrist express his denial of the foundational tenants and principles of Christianity.

 I John 2:22 (NKJV)